muditm006/daily-pennsylvanian-basic-scraper/README.md

 URL Change: The request now targets the sports section of the site by using https://www.thedp.com/section/sports.

 Search Rule Update:
-Instead of looking for an <a> tag with the frontpage-link class, it now looks for a <h3> tag with a standard-link class using soup.find("h3", class_="standard-link").
+- Instead of looking for an <a> tag with the frontpage-link class, it now looks for a <h3> tag with a standard-link class using "soup.find("h3", class_="standard-link")".

-These modifications ensure that we can succesfully extract the first sports headline from the Daily Pennsylvanian's Sports Section.
+- These modifications ensure that we can succesfully extract the first sports headline from the Daily Pennsylvanian's Sports Section.

 ## Overview